Info (band): First steps on industrial rock (2004–2008)

-By this time the group's musical influences are German industrial music, EBM and the sounds of bands like Nine Inch Nails, Rammstein, Die Krupps and Pain.
+By this days the band's musical influences were German industrial music, EBM and the sounds of bands like Nine Inch Nails, Rammstein, Die Krupps and Pain.

 Then they recorded their first video clip with the support of Billig Cinema, an independent company that produces audio and video productions.
-The direction was in charge of Larry Paipa and the chosen song was "La Marcha".
-The video rotated through channels with specialized shows such as CityTv in Bogotá and Musinet in Medellín.
-As the second video, the single Muevete was chosen, recorded in June 2005, once again directed by Larry Paipa with a more ambitious production than the first video.
+Video was directed by Larry Paipa for the song "La Marcha".
+The video streamed through channels such as CityTv in Bogotá and Musinet in Medellin.
+As the second video, the single "Muevete" was chosen, recorded in June 2005, once again directed by Larry Paipa with a more ambitious production than the first video.
 By this time the band had the participation of Damian C. on keyboards, who left the band in 2006 to undertake personal projects.

 Consolidation (2008–2011)

-In 2006 the band was invited to play on finals of the Festival de Rock Universitario in Bogota, Colombia.
-It was also summoned among the 32 preselected acts for the edition XII Rock al Parque Festival.
-They plerformed at the Electronic Tortazo 2006 at the Media Torta Open Air Theater in December 2006 alongside the best exponents of electro rock from Bogota.
-By June 2008, once their industrial metal sound had been consolidated the band performed as guests at Colombia's first gothic and industrial music festival, Bogota In Darkness.
+In the background, on 2006 the band was also summoned among the 32 preselected acts for the edition XII of Rock al Parque Festival.
+They performed at the Electronic Tortazo 2006 at the Media Torta Open Air Theater in December 2006 alongside the best exponents of electro rock from Bogota.
+By June 2008, once their industrial metal sound had been consolidated, the band performed as guests at Colombia's first gothic and industrial music festival, Bogota In Darkness.
 They participated in the Rock in Construction 2 festival in Surfonica, winning among more than 30 bands from various rock genres.
 They were representatives for Bogotá at the Cali Underground festival in 2008 and 2009 versions.

 The activity of the band can be summarized as follows: